 The Soft Shell Crab is also yummy and for the kids, French Toast with Bananas... lots of bananas.

-Probably the most disappointing thing on the menu would be the springrolls which is completely underwhelming.
+Probably the most disappointing thing on the menu would be the springrolls which are completely underwhelming.

 The service used to be really friendly and easy going but efficient.
 However, I tend to agree with some of the more recent reviews on Urbanspoon that the current crew of waitstaff seem a lot less interested in their customers needs.
 Pretty brusque and hurried (even when it's not that busy).
 A smile is a rare thing these days though the staff behind the counter continue to be relatively friendly.